Defining Firearms in the State of California

 Firearm Possession Can Increase the Penalties for Other Crimes

 A felony charge for a violent crime involving a firearm will have lifelong consequences if you are convicted.
 These offenses can affect every area of your life, even after you have served your time.
-If you have been charged with a crime involving a firearm, it is critical to hire an experienced criminal defense lawyer to help you fight these charges.
+If you have been charged with a crime involving a firearm, it is critical to hire an experienced criminal defense lawyer with knowledge of the penal code to help you fight these charges.

 Defenses Against Gun Crime Offenses in California